triggeru/WaveAL/README.md

 </p>

 # WaveAL
-WaveAL is a pet project and mod that locally unlocks downloaded skins.
+WaveAL is a pet project and mod that locally unlocks all skins, that you have downloaded.
 Individual skin configurations are saved depending on region, account and server.

 > [!IMPORTANT]